mikeFordUWT/movieTime/team13Phase3/README.txt

 http://www.ccs.neu.edu/home/kathleen/classes/cs3200/JDBCtutorial.pdf

-That’s a link to a PDF that will walk through how to install the jar in build path.
+That’s a link to a PDF that will walk through how to install the jar in build path.(Which I also included in the zip file)

 A few things worth noting.